labscript-suite/labscript-suite/README.md

 allow_insecure = True
 ```

+*Notes*:

+* Steps 1 and 2 are executed automatically as part of the `labscript-profile-create` command.
+However, for multiple hosts, step 3 above must still be followed.

-*Note*: There is an outstanding issue with the ZMQ Python bindings on Windows ([zeromq/pyzmq#1148](https://github.com/zeromq/pyzmq/issues/1148)), whereby encryption is significantly slower for Python distributions other than [Anaconda](https://www.anaconda.com).
+* There is an outstanding issue with the ZMQ Python bindings on Windows ([zeromq/pyzmq#1148](https://github.com/zeromq/pyzmq/issues/1148)), whereby encryption is significantly slower for Python distributions other than [Anaconda](https://www.anaconda.com).
 Until this issue is resolved, we recommend that Windows users on an untrusted network use the Anaconda Python distribution (and install `pyzmq` using `conda install pyzmq`).

 ### Source code structure (developer installation)